davetayls/davetayls.github.com/_posts/2016-08-25-reactive-programming.md

 -------A2--A2--A2--A2--A2--|->
 ```

 The value of `A2` was the result of adding the values of `B2` and `C2`.
 We can see that A2 changes whenever either of the other cells change but how?
-At the moment we haven't considered or shown the connections between the changes within the streams and the resulting change to `A2`.
+At the moment we haven't shown the connection between the changes within one stream and the resulting change to `A2`.

-Whenever we get notified of new data from the `B2` stream in the form of the cell's value we need to do pass that data through a series of steps to reach `A2`'s new value.
+Whenever we get notified of new data from the `B2` stream, we need to do pass that data through a series of steps to reach `A2`'s new value.
 These steps are called a data flow.

 Let's presume the value of 'C2' is always `5` and just look at the `B2` changes and picture this flow.